 The company felt the air of exclusivity was a great marketing tool.
 In 1985 Cutco bought Vector Marketing Corporation and used that MLM company to sell its knives through one-on-one sales techniques.

 Their product line deals solely with various knives, from butter tools up to nice carving implements.
 But you can only get them through the many college students or high school graduates.
 Vector targets to sell those items.

 The best thing that I can say about Cutco and its knives is that they give you a top-quality American-made knife accompanied by a forever guarantee.
 That is a good deal for the purchaser.

 How Does Cutco Work?

 It is a straightforward process to endure.
-Vector marketing places ads in places like Craigslist and other high profile locations to try and get young people to come in for an interview.
+Vector marketing places ads on places like Craigslist and other high-profile locations to try and get young people to come in for an interview.